canonical/snapd/integration-tests/README.md

 ## Testing an update

-With the --update flag you can flash an old image, update to the latest and then run the whole suite on the updated system.
-The release, the channel and the revision flags specify the image that will be flashed, and the target-release and target-channel flags specify the values to be used in the update if they are different from the flashed values.
+With the `--update` flag you can flash an old image, update to the latest and then run the whole suite on the updated system.
+The `release`, the `channel` and the `revision` flags specify the image that will be flashed, and the `target-release` and `target-channel` flags specify the values to be used in the update if they are different from the flashed values.

 For example, to update from rolling edge -1 to the latest and then run the